 Large scale operations can have thousands of personnel on-site during each shift.
-From an economic and safety perspective, a large, fixed refuge chamber’s dual-purpose capacity is a viable solution.
+Therefore, a large, fixed refuge chamber’s dual-purpose capacity is a viable solution from an economic and safety perspective.

 Safety and emergency response procedures must be designed to accommodate such a large number.
 Evacuation is always the primary course of action; the provision of Self-Contained Self-Rescuers (SCSR) diminishes the risk against the inhalation of toxic gases as personnel make their way to an exit.
 In large underground operations, a self-rescue device may not provide the duration to allow a wearer to escape to the surface, so alternative refuge locations must be considered.1